arungudelli/angularjswiki/content/en/material/menu/index.md

 If we click on the menu item, we will see multiple options as shown in the below image.

+{{< figure src="Passing-Data-to-the-Menu-Twitter.PNG" title="Passing Data to the Menu Twitter" alt="Passing Data to the Menu Twitter">}}

 The last menu list item Log out displays user name as well i.e.,`Log Out @angular_js`,which ever account we are using marked with a tick mark.

-{{< figure src="Passing-Data-to-the-Menu-Twitter.PNG" title="Passing Data to the Menu Twitter" alt="Passing Data to the Menu Twitter">}}

-Depeding upon the selected account these two many entries will change.
+Depeding upon the selected account these two entries will change.

 ### matMenuContent Example

+In the menu panel, `matMenuContent` used to receive the data from mat-menu trigger element.

 We will try to develop above twitter manage accounts menu using `matMenuTriggerData` input.